liberatorycomputing/DataActivismProgram/Lesson 11.md

 #### Part 2

 1. Play the video titled, “Breaking Down Stereotypes of Researchers” from 1 minute and 40 seconds - 3 minutes and 24 seconds.
-Here is the script and the slides.
+Here is the <a href = "https://docs.google.com/document/d/1uZ1SjjUP4gSewccwJ0Dix__uBohJ2GmQEmgYVvjCXaU/edit?tab=t.0">script</a> and the slides.
     - Everyone stands in a circle.
 Each person gets a handful of chips (paperclips or pennies can work).
 Facilitator will read a statement.
 Tell participants that if the statement applies to you, throw a chip into the center of the circle.
 The facilitator will record the number of people that throw a chip in after every question and email the results to the teacher:
         - I have talked with my neighbors about conditions in the neighborhood.
             - I have read local newspapers.